probabilityfilter/probabilityfilter.github.io/_posts/2017-09-10-SETI-IBM-CodeChallenge.md

 ## Code Challenge

-Can you see a signal? may be a line, a dashed line, something? anything!
-Read on
+Can you spot a signal? may be a line, a dashed line, something? anything!
+Read on......
 ![Signal](/img/SETI Code Challenge/Is there a signal.jpg "May be just noise?!?"){: .center-block :}

 The [Hackathon](https://probabilityfilter.github.io/2017-07-20-SETI-IBM-Hackathon/) was followed by 4 weeks of Code Challenge.
 A new and expanded dataset was released.
 Here is how the progression looked: